Gradient Starvation: A Learning Proclivity in Neural Networks: Experiments

-A natural question that arises is how SD is ignoring the color feature without having access to multiple environments?
-The answer is that SD does not ignore the color and indeed learns it.
-However, SD \textbf{also} learns other predictive features, i.e., the digits' shape.
-It appears that at the test time, the predictions resulting from the shape features prevail over the color feature.
-See Appendix \ref{app:b} for more details.
+A natural question that arises is \textbf{``How does SD learn to ignore the color feature without having access to multiple environments?''} The short answer is that \textbf{it does not}!
+In fact, we argue that SD learns the color feature but it \textbf{also} learns other predictive features, i.e., the digit shape features.
+At test time, the predictions resulting from the shape features prevail over the color feature.
+To validate this hypothesis, we study a trained model with each of these methods (ERM, IRM, SD) on \underline{four variants of the test environment}: 1) grayscale-digits: No color channel is provided and the network should rely on shape features only.
+2) colored-digits: Both color and digit are provided however the color is negatively correlated (opposite of the training set) with the label.
+3) grayscale-blank: All images are grayscale and blank and hence do not provide any information.
+4) colored-blank: Digit features are removed and only the color feature is kept, also with reverse label compared to training.
+Fig. \ref{fig:cmnist_4envs} summarizes the results.
+For more discussions see SM \ref{app:a}.

-We should highlight that, by design, this task assumes access to the test for hyperparameter tuning for all the reported methods.
-This is not a valid assumption in general, and hence the results should be interpreted only as a probe that shows that SD provides an important level of control over what features are learned.
+As a final remark, we should highlight that, by design, this task assumes access to the test environment for hyperparameter tuning for all the reported methods.
+This is not a valid assumption in general, and hence the results should be only interpreted as a probe that shows that SD could provide an important level of control over what features are learned.

-\subsubsection{CelebA with gender bias.}
+\subsection{CelebA with gender bias}